ifxdb/PythonIfxDB/LocalBuildLinux.md

 rm -rf build

 # '/work/dev/Python' has added to the path, then
+# export PATH=/work/dev/Python:$PATH
 # $ which python
 # /work/dev/Python/python
+# pip install setuptools
 python setup.py build > out.txt 2>&1
+#python3 setup.py build > out.txt 2>&1

 # if all go well, then Informix native python driver will be at

-# if Linux x86_64bit build then
+# if Linux x86_64bit with Python 2.7 build then
 ls -l ./build/lib.linux-x86_64-2.7/IfxPy.so

+# if ARM v7 with Python 2.7 then
+ls -l build/lib.linux-armv7l-2.7/IfxPy.so

+# if Linux x86_64bit with Python 3.x build then
 # ls -l ./build/lib.linux-x86_64-3.5/IfxPy.cpython-35m-x86_64-linux-gnu.so

-# Similarly if ARM then
+# on armv7 with Python 3.x
-ls -l build/lib.linux-armv7l-2.7/IfxPy.so
+# ls -l ls ./build/lib.linux-armv7l-3.5/IfxPy.cpython-35m-arm-linux-gnueabihf.so
 ```

 ##### Copy the dirver native lib